-Proposals that include work done by another agency as part of the project or that require cooperation with another agency should include a letter of support/concurrence from the other agency.
+Proposals that include work done by another agency as part of the project or that require cooperation with another agency should include a letter of support/concurrence from the cooperating agency.
 The letter does not need to be detailed but should indicate that the agency is aware of the project and the letter should briefly describe their part of the proposed work, if any.
+If part of the project is to enter data into a cooperating agency's database, the letter of support should indicate the agency's awareness of and willingness to do the proposed work and supply the data to the NGWMN.
 Agencies that are data providers through a Cooperative Matching Funds project with the local USGS Water Science Center must include a letter of concurrence from a Water Science Center representative (Specialist, Data Chief, or Center Director) that they are aware of the work.
-If part of the project is to enter data into the USGS NWIS database, the letter should indicate the Centers awareness of and willingness to do the proposed work.
+If part of the project is to enter data into the USGS NWIS database, the letter should indicate the Center's awareness of and willingness to do the proposed work.